kora-projects/kora-docs/mkdocs/docs/en/guides/dependency-injection-introduction.md

     }
     ```

-**Why This Design Matters**:
+Why This Design Matters:

-1. **Intuitive Language-Level Control**: IoC behavior is controlled using familiar Java language constructs (interfaces, default methods) rather than complex XML/annotations
+1. Intuitive Language-Level Control: IoC behavior is controlled using familiar Java language constructs (interfaces, default methods) rather than complex XML/annotations
-2. **Type-Safe Configuration**: Factory methods are checked at compile-time, preventing runtime configuration errors
+2. Type-Safe Configuration: Factory methods are checked at compile-time, preventing runtime configuration errors
-3. **Easy Testing**: Factory methods can be overridden in tests to inject mocks without complex test frameworks
+3. Easy Testing: Factory methods can be overridden in tests to inject mocks without complex test frameworks
-4. **Modular Composition**: Multiple inheritance allows clean separation of concerns across different modules
+4. Modular Composition: Multiple inheritance allows clean separation of concerns across different modules
-5. **Override Flexibility**: Change implementations by simply overriding methods, no framework-specific configuration needed
+5. Override Flexibility: Change implementations by simply overriding methods, no framework-specific configuration needed

 This interface-based approach makes dependency injection feel like a natural extension of the Java language, giving you powerful IoC capabilities while maintaining simplicity and type safety.

-#### Why Explicit Control Matters
+#### Why Explicit Control Matters { #explicit-control-matters }

-Kora's design philosophy prioritizes **explicit control over implicit magic**.
-Unlike traditional DI frameworks that automatically scan the classpath and instantiate everything they find, Kora requires you to explicitly declare what dependencies you want in your application.
+Kora's design philosophy prioritizes explicit control over implicit magic.
+Unlike traditional DI frameworks that automatically scan the classpath and instantiate everything they find, Kora
+requires you to explicitly declare what dependencies you want in your application.

-**The Problem with Automatic Discovery:**
+The Problem with Automatic Discovery:

-- **Unpredictable Behavior**: You never know what will be instantiated just by adding a JAR to your classpath
+- Unpredictable Behavior: You never know what will be instantiated just by adding a JAR to your classpath
-- **Hidden Dependencies**: Components can be created without your knowledge, consuming resources
+- Hidden Dependencies: Components can be created without your knowledge, consuming resources
-- **Debugging Nightmares**: When something goes wrong, you have to figure out what unwanted components are running
+- Debugging Nightmares: When something goes wrong, you have to figure out what unwanted components are running
-- **Security Risks**: Malicious or vulnerable components might be instantiated automatically
+- Security Risks: Malicious or vulnerable components might be instantiated automatically
-- **Performance Issues**: Every JAR on the classpath gets scanned, even if not needed
+- Performance Issues: Every JAR on the classpath gets scanned, even if not needed

 **Kora's Explicit Approach:**